 See brochure for group discount.

-Join us in learning about using technology to enhance research supported instruction.
+Join us in learning about culturally responsive instruction and Common Core Curriculum Standards.
 Potential topics for discussion include:

 Who Should Attend